 All information that is collected about you during the course of the study will be kept strictly confidential.
-Blood tests will be sent under a pseudonymised trial number.
+Blood tests will be sent under a pseudo-anonymised trial number.
 Your chest X-ray, bronchoscopy procedure and any Covid-19 PCR tests are done under your NHS number.
 Data is available to the study team, the NHS trust staff who are involved in your care, regulatory agencies and the sponsor (The University of Oxford), who can ask to assess the study.
 Responsible members of the University of Oxford or NHS trust may be given access to data for monitoring and/or audit of the study to ensure that the research is complying with applicable regulations.
-Your GP will be informed about your participation, as mentioned in Part 1.
+Your GP will be informed about your involvement, as mentioned in Part 1.
 Every effort will be taken to maintain confidentiality.
 Information about you may be stored electronically on a secure server, and paper notes will be kept in a key-locked filing cabinet at the research site.
-Pseudonymised data, including safety data, may be shared with the funder and this will be outside of the UK and European Economic Area.
+Pseudonymised data, including safety data, may be shared with the funder.